 Samuel Coleridge-Taylor (named after the famous poet) was a late-Victorian and early-Edwardian composer, much admired by Elgar, Stanford, and Sullivan.
 Though he died at the tragically early age of thirty-seven, he had already achieved extraordinary success at home and also in America, as a composer in his own right, and as an academic authority.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: about, besides, despite, if, just, until, whereas, who.
+3.introduce one of the following words into the precis: although, because, despite, if, must, ought, until, whether.

 Archive